Inverness and Aberdeen Junction Railway: A direct route to Perth

 A new station layout was provided at Forres.
 Hitherto the route had run straight through, but now a new triangular track layout was constructed on the south side, the original main line becoming goods by-pass lines.
 Passenger platforms were provided on all three double-track chords of the new triangle.

 Formation of the Highland Railway

-The Inverness and Aberdeen Junction Railway and the Inverness and Perth Junction Railway amalgamated on 1 February 1865, and on 29 June 1865 a change of name was authorised: the enlarged company was to be called the Highland Railway company.
+The Inverness and Aberdeen Junction Railway and the Inverness and Perth Junction Railway amalgamated on 1 February 1865, and on 29 June 1865 a change of name was authorised by the Highland Railway Act 1865 (28 & 29 Vict. c. clxviii): the enlarged company was to be called the Highland Railway Company.

 Inverness and Aviemore direct

 A direct line was constructed by the Highland Railway, opening in stages, but throughout on 1 November 1898.